 The Cultural Significance of Woven Art

 Woven wall art carries profound cultural significance across civilizations.
-“Woven baskets as wall art have been around for centuries, particularly in cultures with a strong tradition of weaving, such as in Asia, Africa, and South America.”
+The use of woven baskets as wall decor dates back centuries, particularly flourishing in cultures throughout Asia, Africa, and South America with strong weaving traditions.
 This rich heritage adds depth to contemporary interiors.

 A powerful example comes from a project for a museum director who sought connection to her Malawian heritage.
 A collection of “Usiku” wall baskets, handcrafted by skilled Malawian weavers, became the centerpiece of her home office.
 These pieces featured “black accents created using an organic, vegetable-based dye, with each piece either dip-dyed or submersion-dyed before being woven into the natural fibers.”
 For her, these weren’t merely decorative objects but tangible connections to ancestral craft traditions.